Tsundere123/DAPE1400_CrashCourse/README.md

 -in Intellij, go to Git -> Clone and paste https://github.com/Tsundere123/DAPE1400_CrashCourse.git as the URL

 -In the terminal git clone https://github.com/Tsundere123/DAPE1400_CrashCourse.git (Will clone to whatever folder/directory you are currently in!)

-## uwu, whats this?
-A crash course I held for the OsloMet course DAPE1400 introduction to object oriented programming (Java) Unfortunately the recordings weren't really useful, soz .-.

-So instead I've spent the time to clean up the code, and instead cover what I did live in the lecture in the comments instead

 ##useful IntelliJ keybinds
 https://www.jetbrains.com/help/idea/mastering-keyboard-shortcuts.html#advanced-features